Illustrations by Marta Duarte Dias

-Requiescat in pace
+3. Requiescat in pace

-lit. meaning: “Rest in Peace”
+Literal meaning: “Rest in Peace”

 And you thought “R.I.P.” came from English?
 Come on!

-Veni, vidi, vici
+2. Veni, vidi, vici

-lit. meaning "I came, I saw, I conquered.”
+Literal meaning: “I came, I saw, I conquered.”

 Another very famous phrase attributed to Julius Caesar, after he achieved a very quick victory in a short war.
 Also very eligible to be tattooed, together with Carpe Diem or YOLO.

-Verba volant, sed scripta manent
+1. Verba volant, sed scripta manent

-lit. meaning "Spoken words fly away, written words remain.”
+Literal meaning: “Spoken words fly away, written words remain.”

-Now that you know where these initials and phrases come from, what are you waiting for?
-Start a game of Trivia and show off some of your newly acquired, meticulous classic knowledge!
+Now that you know where these abbreviations and phrases come from, what are you waiting for?
+Start a game of trivia and show off some of your newly acquired, meticulous classic knowledge!
 Roll the dice, alea iacta est!